jacebenson/cedar/docs/docs/seo-head.md

 :::info Prerendering

-As of v3.x, Redwood supports prerendering your [Cells](https://redwoodjs.com/docs/cells) with the data you were querying.
-For more information please refer [to this section](https://redwoodjs.com/docs/prerender#cell-prerendering).
+Cedar supports prerendering your [Cells](https://cedarjs.com/docs/cells) with the data you were querying.
+For more information please refer [to this section](https://cedarjs.com/docs/prerender#cell-prerendering).

 :::